illuminatedspace/hear-a-persephone-jones/README.md

 - [ ] Set voice to be different by default
 - [ ] Cute line to start the game, like "Let's Play Blall"
 - [ ] Make extension button only lit up on Blaseball site
+- [ ] Make extension take you to Blaseball page

 Stretch Goals